jarronb-iit/ITMT430/reports/sprint3/report.md

 ## Sprint 3 Goals

+Our goal for Sprint 3 was to finalize all that we need to start making our artboard designs come to life.
+We wanted to ensure we implement security now so we could have it ready for when we start creating our web pages.
+We also wanted to have our database schema drawn out so we could start building the database and populate it as we are building the web pages.

 - Configure Node environment with [pm2](http://pm2.keymetrics.io/)
   - pm2 is an advanced process manger for Node.js with a built in load balance.
-It allows you to keep applications alive forever, to reload them without downtime and facilitate common Devops tasks.
+It allows you to keep applications alive forever, to reload them without downtime and facilitate common DevOps tasks.
     ![pm2 screenshot](../../images/sprint2/pm2.PNG)
 - Database Schema Creation
   - Decide on database Schema and input types